Zxurian/netsuite-style/README.md

 Collection of style fixes to make Netsuite 2014.2 more user friendly.

+_Disclaimer: these changes work for our forms & views.
+Your mileage may vary._

 Version History
 ===============
+v0.1.9
+* removed spacer between field groups

 v0.1.8
 * marged page-title-secondline with page-title-firstline
 * got rid of initial margin of table data on record view